tylergaw/astro-icon-issue-1-example/README.md

 ## Steps to reproduce

+I've tried this with node `14.6.0` and `16.9.1` with the same results.

-Close this repo
+Clone this repo

 ```
-git clone
+git clone git@github.com:tylergaw/astro-icon-issue-1-example.git
 cd astro-icon-issue-1-example
 ```